seisvelas/hn-candidates-search/README.md

 dev, just a boring security engineer.
 So I used the skills I already have to make something that works.

 Or maybe it doesn't work - in which case, feel free to create an issue or just submit a PR!

+### How it works

+It searches for candidates who've posted in the current year and orders them with the newest at top.